gjohl/alphadog/README.md

 To begin with, we'll get the instruments we will use are ETFs or funds for equity and bonds, with some mix of geographies to build out the multi-level portfolio functionality of the framework.

-The general framework will be:
+The general framework will follow a hierarchy as below, with some variations depending on the asset class.
+For example, cryptocurrencies don't make sense to split by country.
 - Asset class
 -- Country
 --- Sector

-Initally this will be as follows.
+Initially this will be as follows.

 - Equity
 -- UK
+--- FTSE 100
+--- FTSE 250
 -- US
 -- Eurostoxx